MichaelAquilina/S4/README.md

 Because s3backup interacts with s3 directly, you can expect very fast upload and download speeds as well as very cheap costs (See [Amazon S3 Pricing](https://aws.amazon.com/s3/pricing/) for an idea of how much this would cost you).

-Please note that because this is under heavy development you should expect incomplete features, lots of bugs and many breaking changes between commits.
+Please note that because this project is under heavy development you should expect incomplete features, lots of bugs and many breaking changes between commits.

 Setup